Asbury Theological Seminary: Accreditation

 Asbury Theological Seminary is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools to award master's and doctoral degrees.
-It is an accredited member of The Association of Theological Schools in the United States and Canada.
-Asbury Theological Seminary does not, within the context of its religious principles, its heritage, its mission, and its goals, discriminate on the basis of race, color, national origin, age, physical impairment, or gender in administration of its admission policies, educational policies, scholarship, and loan programs, athletic or other school-administered programs.
+The Seminary is also accredited by the Association of Theological Schools in the United States and Canada.
+It is an accredited member of Association for Biblical Higher Education.
+Asbury Theological Seminary does not, within the context of its religious principles, heritage, mission, and goals, discriminate on the basis of race, color, national origin, age, physical impairment, or gender in the administration of its admission policies, educational policies, scholarship, and loan programs, athletic or other school-administered programs.
 The seminary is authorized under federal law to enroll nonimmigrant alien students.

 Academic Schools

-Asbury Theological Seminary has five academic schools.
+Asbury Theological Seminary has four academic schools.